A Signed Graph Approach to Understanding and Mitigating Oversmoothing in GNNs

 \subsection{Asymptotic Behavior of Propagation over Structurally Balanced Graphs}

+In the previous section, we demonstrated that oversmoothing arises when the influence of negative edges is insufficient to counteract the homogenizing effect of positive-edge propagation.
+Conversely, overly strong negative edges lead to divergence and instability.
+This reveals a fundamental tension in signed message-passing: to avoid oversmoothing while ensuring stability, the distribution and strength of signed edges must be carefully controlled.

+To address this challenge, we turn to a special class of signed graphs known as structurally balanced graphs.
+These graphs encode an ideal configuration in which positive edges connect nodes within the same cluster, and negative edges span across clusters.
+Crucially, under signed propagation, such structure leads to stable asymptotic behavior that preserves intra-cluster similarity and inter-cluster distinction—precisely the property needed to resist oversmoothing and enhance classification performance in deep GNNs~\cite{sbm_xinyi}.
+Formally, following~\cite{signed_dynamics_paper_review,cartwright1956structural}, we define structural balance as follows:

-Given the limitations of previous methods, where attraction implicitly influences repulsion, we shift our focus to separately examining the distinct roles of positive and negative graphs.
-To this end, we present the \emph{structural balance graph}, which accounts for the distribution of signed edges across different clusters and exhibits controllable asymptotic behavior under signed graph propagation.
-Formally, following~\citet{signed_dynamics_paper_review,structuralbalance}, we define structurally balanced graphs as follows. \begin{definition}[Structurally Balanced Graph] A signed graph $\mathcal{G}_s$ is called \textbf{structurally balanced} if there is a partition of the node set into \( V = \tilde{V}_1 \cup \tilde{V}_2 \) with \( \tilde{V}_1 \) and \( \tilde{V}_2 \) being nonempty and mutually disjoint, where any edge between the two node subsets \( \tilde{V}_1 \) and \( \tilde{V}_2 \) is negative, and any edge within each \( \tilde{V}_i \) is positive. \end{definition}
+\begin{definition}[Structurally Balanced Graph] A signed graph $\mathcal{G}_s$ is called \textbf{structurally balanced} if there is a partition of the node set into \( V = V_1 \cup V_2 \) with \( V_1 \) and \( V_2 \) being nonempty and mutually disjoint, where any edge between the two node subsets \( V_1 \) and \( V_2 \) is negative, and any edge within each \( V_i \) is positive. \end{definition}

-The structural balance property partitions the graph into two disjoint node groups, (\( \tilde{V}_1 \) and \( \tilde{V}_2 \)), where intra-group and inter-group edges are separated based on their signs, as illustrated in Figure~\ref{fig: sb sample}(b).
-Moreover, to address the divergence of node representations caused by excessive repulsion, we introduce a bounded function $\mathcal{F}(\cdot)_c$ that constrains node features to a maximum value \(c\), transforming unbounded divergence into a controlled scale.
-We characterize the asymptotic behavior of propagation over structurally balanced graphs as follows:
+The structural balance property partitions the graph into two disjoint node sets, $V_1$ and $V_2$, such that positive edges connect nodes within the same group, while negative edges connect nodes across groups, as illustrated in Figure~\ref{fig: sb sample}~(c).
+This organization of edge signs induces well-structured propagation dynamics.
+We characterize the asymptotic behavior of signed message-passing on structurally balanced graphs as follows: